jp09478/MIST4610-Project1-Group2/README.md

 <img width="580" alt="image" src="https://github.com/user-attachments/assets/6b0a1d28-74bc-443c-97a9-cfc8ef6d6d3c" />
 <img width="200" alt="image" src="https://github.com/user-attachments/assets/6ce1540c-9627-47af-9536-6df8daf05793" />

-Query #5 ensures balanced workloads and fair faculty assignments by counting the number of courses assigned to each instructor through a join of the course and instructor tables, with results grouped by instructor ID, and a subquery determining the maximum course count to highlight workload distribution.
+This query ensures balanced workloads and fair faculty assignments by counting the number of courses assigned to each instructor through a join of the course and instructor tables, with results grouped by instructor ID, and a subquery determining the maximum course count to highlight workload distribution.
 This query helps identify overburdened instructors who may need support, underutilized faculty who can take on more courses, and supports workload balancing to improve teaching quality and reduce burnout while also aiding in identifying faculty for promotion based on assignment data.

 #### Query 6 - Identifying Students with Low GPAs
 *Which students have a GPA of 2.00 or lower?*